The64thGamer/cheeseepedia/content/wiki/big-c-s-combo-ptt-menu-item.md

 It would first appear at the {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} on May 3rd, 1977, at the Pizza Time Theatre Grand Opening Review (Event)|Pizza Time Theatre Grand Opening Review.https://archive.org/details/the-gospel-of-st.-pong-revisited-vol-4-april-1977/page/n1/mode/2up The event described the locations pizza:

-> '-Pasqually would like to introduce his new finger kissin' pizza, his new high-protein pizza which features whole-wheat crust containing protein equivalent to a ⅓ lb. sirloin steak.'<sup>(4)</sup>
+> '-Pasqually would like to introduce his new finger kissin' pizza, his new high-protein pizza which features whole-wheat crust containing protein equivalent to a ⅓ lb. sirloin steak.'{{< cite 4 >}}

 The pizza could be served in three sizes, 'Little Cheese' for 1-2 people, 'Regular Cheese' for 2-3 people, and 'Big Cheese' for 3-4 people.
 These would be priced at $3.85, $5.95, and $6.95.

 ### 1979-1980 Recipe

 The pizza would later change recipe in 1979-1980.
 With this, the Canadian bacon and tomatoes would be removed from the toppings, and in their place would be Linguica style sausage.
-The sizes would also now change name to being 'Individual' / 'Small', 'Medium', and 'Large', alongside their prices now being $4.95, $7.25, and $8.95.<sup>(5)</sup>
+The sizes would also now change name to being 'Individual' / 'Small', 'Medium', and 'Large', alongside their prices now being $4.95, $7.25, and $8.95.{{< cite 5 >}}

 ### Poster